tylerchessman/PowerBI_ML_AI_Workshop/README.md

 * Load, model, and visualize data using the Power BI Desktop
 * Augment visualizations with R and Python
 * Use the Key Influencers visualization to understand key features (and case segmentation)
+* Detect anomalies and add smart narratives to your reports
 * Use DataFlows to load data in a Power BI workspace
 * Use DataFlows to build and evaluate a classification/regression ML Model
 * Understand the Prediction Report